bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps.md

   - paas
 ---

-Azure Container Apps enables you to run microservices and containerized applications on a serverless platform that runs on top of [[azure-kubernetes-service]].
+Azure Container Apps enables you to run microservices and containerized applications on a serverless platform that runs on top of [[Azure Kubernetes Service]].

 Azure Container Apps doesn't provide direct access to the underlying #Kubernetes APIs.
 If you require access to the [[Kubernetes]] APIs and control plane, you should use AKS.